kgisl/makesite/content/blog/2020-11-17-curious-hacking-genius.md

     - in a constrained time frame (>16 hrs, < 1 month)

 ### Hack, Genius!
-_When curious is available for inspiration
+_When Curious is available for inspiration
-When Inspiration touches talent
+Inspiration engages and prepares talent
 When Talent meets opportunity
-When Opportunity presents a hackathon
+Opportunity presents a hackathon
-A Hack delivers a diamond in the rough
+When a Hack delivers a diamond-in-the-rough
 A Genius is to be had
-A world desperate for Her unique contribution
+A world desperate for a unique contribution
 So come hack your genius at KiTE, right now!_

  Hack, Genius!
 Or in three words, hack your genius.
 It all starts with an idea.
 A hack is a diamond in the rough collaborative implementation of that idea within a short time frame.
 A hack is very personal and therefore very precious.
 It is the starting point to bring forth that genius of a contribution that the world desperately needs, right now!